MStarmans91/MelaRadiomics/README.md

 When using this code, please cite this repository and the corresponding paper as following:

-``Martijn P.A.
-Starmans.
+``Starmans, M.P.A.
 MelaRadiomics.
 Zenodo (2021).
 Available from: https://github.com/MStarmans91/MelaRadiomics, DOI: https://doi.org/10.5281/zenodo.4644067.``

 ``Angus, L.; Starmans, M.P.A.; Rajicic, A.; Odink, A.E.; Jalving, M.; Niessen, W.J.; Visser, J.J.; Sleijfer, S.; Klein, S.; van der Veldt, A.A.M.
-The BRAF P.V600E Mutation Status of Melanoma Lung Metastases Cannot Be Discriminated on Computed Tomography by LIDC Criteria Nor Radiomics Using Machine Learning.
-2021, 11, x. https://doi.org/10.3390/xxxxx``
+The BRAF P.V600E Mutation Status of Melanoma Lung Metastases Cannot Be Discriminated on Computed Tomography by LIDC Criteria nor Radiomics Using Machine Learning.
+J. Pers.
+Med.
+2021, 11, 257. https://doi.org/10.3390/jpm11040257. ``

 ## Installation